davidcoles/vc5/README.md

   `cmd/vc5ng cmd/vc5.json 10.10.100.200 ens192`

 If this doesn't bomb out then you should have a load balancer up and running.
-A virtual network device and network namespace will be created for performing NATed healthchecks to VIPs on the backend servers.
+A virtual network device pair and network namespace will be created for performing NATed healthchecks to VIPs on the backend servers.
 A webserver (running on port 80 by default) will display logs, statistics and backend status.
-There is Prometheus metric endpoint for collecting statistics.
+There is Prometheus metrics endpoint for collecting statistics.

-To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file (`make vc5.json`).
-Sending a USR2 signal (or, for now SIGQUIT - Ctrl-\ in a terminal) to the main process will cause it to reload the JSON configuration file and apply any changes.
+To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file (`make cmd/vc5.json`).
+Sending a USR2 signal (or, for now, SIGQUIT - Ctrl-\
+in a terminal) to the main process will cause it to reload the JSON configuration file and apply any changes.
 The new configuration will be reflected in the web console.